KSAT 12 and Santikos Entertainment welcomes you to SA Salutes

 Everything you need to know about SA Salutes:

-- On Monday, May 21 Santikos Entertainment will give access to retired and active military men, women, and their families to free screening of “Saving Private Ryan”
+- On Monday, May 21, Santikos Entertainment will open up two screenings of the Oscar-winning film, “Saving Private Ryan”

-- There will be two opportunities for guests to see “Saving Private Ryan” at the Santikos Casa Blanca location, 11 a.m. or 3 p.m.
+- There will be two opportunities for guests to see “Saving Private Ryan” at the Santikos Casa Blanca location: 11 a.m. and 3 p.m.

-- KSAT 12 will give these individuals the opportunity to speak on camera and give a salute to an active military member, or talk about their time serving if they were in the military
+- KSAT 12 will give attendees the opportunity to speak on camera and give a salute to an active military member, or talk about their time serving if they were in the military

 - Guests will receive a free popcorn and regular drink